Showing posts sorted by date for query ste putnik. Sort by relevance Show all posts

 Mission #4 - Infantry

-There are a bunch of missions that involve us guiding stickmen through the fields avoiding enemy bunkers, tanks, and so on.
-It plays as crudely as it looks with enemy AI that's more like a robotic turret.
-Each enemy unit has its place on the map and, once you're spotted, they constantly bombard that area forever.
-They never stop!!
-So it's your job to sneakily find an alternative route and pick 'em off with your machine gun, grenades or mortar.
+Many missions involve guiding stickmen through fields, avoiding enemy bunkers, tanks, and more.
+The gameplay is crude, and the enemy AI is like a robotic turret (ie, not very good, but deadly!).
+Each enemy unit has a specific position on the screen, and once spotted, they relentlessly bombard that area.
+It’s your job to sneakily find an alternative route and pick them off with your machine gun, grenades, or mortar.

-The controls are quite shocking and fairly imprecise - trying to get the soldiers to stand exactly where you need them is half the battle.
-Also, it's annoying when they take the long route around an obstacle, which often means that they are then in the line of fire - and die!
-The graphics are quite umm Cannon Fodder'ish but of a very crude standard.
-Now, I might be a really bad pixel artist but I honestly think I could have done better?
-Sound effects are made from crunchy samples and certainly, add to the atmosphere but that constant noise might give you a headache after a while.
+The controls are surprisingly imprecise, and getting the soldiers to stand exactly where you need them is half the battle.
+It’s also annoying when they take the long route around an obstacle, often putting them in the line of fire and causing them to die.
+The graphics are quite Cannon Fodder-ish, but of a very crude type.
+I might be a terrible pixel artist, but I honestly think I could have done better.
+The sound effects are made from crunchy samples and add to the atmosphere, but the constant noise might give you a headache.

-We're on the beach in one mission and then raising everything to the ground on another!
+We're on the beach in one mission, and raising everything to the ground on another!

 The CryptO'pinion?